dawitel/dating-app-test-project/README.md

 4. **Configure Environment Variables:**

-   rename the .ev.example file to `.env` and replace them with the variables of your local machine
+   Rename the `.ev.example` file to `.env` and replace the variables with those specific to your local machine.

 5. **Run Database Migrations:**

-  update the content of the make file to accomodate the local setup of you machine then run the following commands
+   Update the content of the Makefile to accommodate the local setup of your machine, then run the following commands:

    ```bash
    make migrate-create